 This paper deals with the design and simulation of an interactive on-line scheduler using CPNs.
 The paper is organized in seven sections.
 Section 2 outlines the interaction between the manufacturing route planner and the scheduling stages.
 The design and operations of the cell-level and machine-level scheduler CPN models are described in sections 3 and 4 respectively.
 The scheduler priority algorithms used in this work are given in section 5.
 Section 6 outlines a typical case study and the parameters used in the system evaluation.
-Finally, the conclusions of this research are summarized in section 7.
+Finally, section 7 concludes this paper.